tedneward/Azgaarnoth/Races/index.md

 Given their innate (and impressive) laziness, it's a wonder that any bugbears ever made their way through the sky to set foot on Azgaarnoth.
 That said, most bugbears chose to remain faithful to the "Old Ways", and as a result the highest concentration of them is in [Ulm](../Nations/Ulm.md), at least when they're not leading troops into [Dradehalia](../Nations/Dradehalia.md).

 ### [Centaurs](Centaurs.md)
-Centaurs are found among the lands of the Hordes ([Ulm](../Nations/Ulm.md) and [Tragekia](../Nations/Tragekia.md)), as well as in the wilds of the [Ravenlands](../Geography/Ravenlands.md) (where they are considered a major ally and asset, and Ravelands tribes frequently seek to cement alliances and membership with centaur herds) and [North Bedia](../Nations/Bedia.md).
+Few remember, but centaurs originally appeared as part of the Hordes; modern centaurs insist their presence was unwilling and that they were a slave race to the Hordes, and broke away when they could.
+Today, centaurs are found among the lands of the Hordes ([Ulm](../Nations/Ulm.md) and [Tragekia](../Nations/Tragekia.md)), as well as in the wilds of the [Ravenlands](../Geography/Ravenlands.md) (where they are considered a major ally and asset, and Ravenlands tribes frequently seek to cement alliances and membership with centaur herds) and [North Bedia](../Nations/Bedia.md).
 They are rarely found elsewhere in [Liria](../Nations/Liria.md) but they frequently take employment with [Mercenary Companies](../Organizations/MercCompanies/index.md).

 ### [Gnoll](Gnoll.md)
 Gnolls came as part of the Hordes, but their strong pack mentality (and even stronger dislike of those outside the pack) always kept them apart from the rest of the Hordes.
 Gnoll packs can be found in any setting some distance away from cities, making [Ulm](../Nations/Ulm.md), [Bedia](../Nations/Bedia.md), and the Caliphates prime wandering country.
 They are found in lesser numbers in the east, principally in [Yithi](../Nations/Yithi.md), and some in [Zhi](../Nations/Zhi.md).